tomwhipple/profile/README.md

 profile
 =======

-One bash profile to rule them all!
+One bash profile to rule them all! (but maybe just for me?)

 Setup
 -----